Euro zone yields edge up as investors try to sync with ECB pace

 "There has been a lot of scepticism about the ability of the ECB to buy in the market ... so probably they wanted to show that they have enough sellers out there.
 Maybe now they say 'we have made our point and we would go more softly in the next few weeks' or they will continue to show their power."

-German 10-year Bund yields rose 3 basis points to 0.28 percent, having hit a record low of 0.188 percent last week.
-All other euro zone bond yields were a tad higher, edging away from record lows.
+German 10-year Bund yields rose 2 basis points to 0.275 percent, having hit a record low of 0.188 percent last week.
+Most other euro zone bond yields were a tad higher, but Spanish, Italian and Portuguese yields edged lower -- holding slightly above their record lows.

 Analysts said expectations that the Federal Reserve would drop the word "patient" from its statement on the interest rate outlook later this week was also pushing yields higher.